Medicare * Medicaid * CHIP * Supplemental Income

 U.S. Medicare is funded by 2 trust funds, both held by the Department of the Treasury:

-- Medicare Hospital Insurance (HI) Trust Fund – $205.4 billion as of 12/31/2013 funded from: payroll taxes, interest earned from HI Trust Fund and paid premiums for Medicare Part A used for: Medicare Part A benefits of the aged and disabled – hospital, nursing facility, home health and hospice care
+- Medicare Hospital Insurance (HI) Trust Fund – $205.4 billion as of 12/31/2013 funded from payroll taxes, interest earned from HI Trust Fund and paid premiums for Medicare Part A used for: Medicare Part A benefits of the aged and disabled – hospital, nursing facility, home health, and hospice care

-- Medicare Supplementary Medical Insurance (SMI) Trust Fund – Part B had 74.1 billion and Part D had 1.0 billion as of 12/31/2013 funded from: general revenue transfers, insurance premiums, interest earned, and contributions from States used for: Medicare Part B benefits – doctor services and outpatient hospital care, lab tests and medical equipment Medicare Part D prescription coverage – optional benefits for prescription drugs to all with Medicare
+- Medicare Supplementary Medical Insurance (SMI) Trust Fund – Part B had 74.1 billion and Part D had 1.0 billion as of 12/31/2013 funded from general revenue transfers, insurance premiums, interest earned, and contributions from States used for Medicare Part B benefits – doctor services and outpatient hospital care, lab tests and medical equipment Medicare Part D prescription coverage – optional benefits for prescription drugs to all with Medicare

-Medicare is a U.S. Federal health insurance program administered by Department of Health and Human Services.
+Medicare is a U.S. Federal health insurance program administered by the Department of Health and Human Services.
 This federal program helps Americans by providing health insurance coverage to:

 1) elderly who are 65 or older,

 3) people with permanent kidney failure requiring dialysis or a kidney transplant.

 According to the U.S. Government in 2012 Medicare health insurance program covered 50.7 million people in the United States: 42.1 million aged 65 and older, and 8.5 million disabled.
 The total Medicare expenditure for that year was $574.2 billion.
 That was more than the total income (see fund sources above) of $536.9 billion that went into the HI and SMI Trust Funds.
 As a result, the total assets held in both Medicare trust funds decreased by $37.3 billion to $287.6 billion.